 Phillip Island is a 90-minute drive from Melbourne and the place to spot Little Penguins as they waddle up the beach to their dune burrows.

 You can go on coastal walks, spot seals, surf and swim with dolphins or unwind in the hot springs.

 Victoria’s wine country is renowned for producing Australia’s finest Pinot Noir.

 The Great Ocean Road has beaches, historic ports, rainforests and mountain ranges along a spectacular coastal route.

-The Grampians is a majestic mountain range with stunning scenery.
-Rich in aboriginal heritage, it’s the place to see rock art, go fishing or canoeing and find wildlife in their natural environment.
+Rich in Aboriginal heritage, it’s the place to see rock art, go fishing or canoeing and find wildlife in their natural environment.

 Wilsons Promontory is a pristine National Park of beaches, granite cliffs, forests and fern gullies.